arrowwu/Jenkins-UI/README.md

 ## Overview

 This project is a simplified user interface for test automation.
-It is communicating with Jenkins server through Jenkins Rest APIs
+It is communicating with Jenkins server through Jenkins Rest APIs.
+`CORS Filter Plugin needs to be installed in Jenkins`

 ### Installing Dependencies